Joint Object Tracking and Intent Recognition: Acknowledgment

 \section{Acknowledgment}

-This work was funded by the Defence Science and Technology Laboratory (DSTL) via the Defence and Security Accelerator (DASA) C-UAS Phase 1 grant DSTLX1000144447 and the US Army and UK Ministry of Defence via the SIGNetS project (Cooperative Agreement Number W911NF-20-2-0225).
-The views and conclusions contained in this paper are of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the US Army Research Laboratory, the MOD, the US Government or the UK Government. \\Authors also thank Thales for providing the real radar measurements and supporting this work.
+This work was funded by the Defence Science and Technology Laboratory (DSTL) via DASA grant DSTLX1000144447 and the US Army and UK Ministry of Defence via the SIGNetS project (Cooperative Agreement Number W911NF-20-2-0225).
+The views and conclusions contained in this paper are of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the US Army Research Laboratory, the MOD, the US Government or the UK Government. \\Authors also thank Thales for providing the real radar data.